Updated: Crowdfunding and the JOBS Act: What Investors Should Know

 "Crowdfunding" generally refers to the use of the Internet by small businesses to raise capital through limited investments from a large number of investors.
-Under new rules effective May 16, 2016, the general public can invest in capital raising by start-up companies.
+Under SEC rules, the general public can invest in capital raising by start-up companies.
 This advisory is designed to help the public understand the crowdfunding rules and processes so they can make informed decisions about the risks and rewards of investing in these early-stage businesses.

 What Are the Rules?

-Title III of the Jumpstart Our Business Startups Act (JOBS Act) established crowdfunding provisions that allow early-stage businesses to offer and sell securities.
+Title III of the JOBS Act established crowdfunding provisions that allow early-stage businesses to offer and sell securities.
 The SEC subsequently adopted Regulation Crowdfunding to implement the crowdfunding provisions of the JOBS Act.
 The role of the Financial Industry Regulatory Authority (FINRA) is to oversee the registration of crowdfunding portals and to ensure that they comply with the federal securities laws and FINRA rules.
 Broker-dealers and funding portals that are registered with the SEC and are FINRA members are permitted to offer and sell securities on behalf of issuers to the investing public using crowdfunding.

-Investors will be subject to investment limits that we describe below.
+Investors are subject to investment limits that we describe below.
 Investors should be aware that crowdfunding investments carry significant risk: you can lose some or all of your investment.

 Who Can Invest?

 Like stocks and bonds, anyone can invest in crowdfunding offerings.
 But because of the risks involved, you are limited in how much you can invest during any 12-month period in these kinds of securities.
-The limitation on how much you can invest depends on your net worth and annual income:
+The inflation-adjusted investment limits depend on your net worth and annual income:

 Know Your Net Worth